7empestx/awsCHAD/README.md

 ## Prerequisites:
 - **Git**: Version control that packs a punch.
 - **npm**: Your trusty sidekick for managing packages.
+- **aws-cli**

 ## Getting Started:
 - **Fork**: Begin by forking this repository into your own GitHub domain.
 - **Clone**: Pull your forked repository into your local environment for development prowess.

+---

 ## awsChad Deployment Guide:

-To ensure a seamless deployment, please prepare the following prerequisites:
+This guide outlines the steps required for the seamless deployment of the awsChad project.
+Follow these prerequisites to prepare your environment:

 1. **IAM User Configuration**:
-   - Set up an IAM user and generate access keys for use with the AWS Command Line Interface (CLI).
+   - Create an IAM user and generate access keys for CLI operations.
-   - Assign a policy to this user with the following permissions:
+   - Attach the following policy to the user, ensuring to replace `<account-number>` with your actual AWS account number:
      ```json
      {
          "Version": "2012-10-17",